 Learn how to make the authentic roman-style pasta, fried seasonal specialties and grandmas’ dessert in a cosy restaurant in the Jewish area in Rome city centre.

-A cooking class is a must do when in Rome!
+A cooking class is a must-do when in Rome!

 Take a break from visiting the city meeting local people, learning how to make a typical Roman dinner menu from scratch.

-Meet your host in the amazing Piazza Mattei, in the hearth of the Jewish Ghetto of Rome.
+Meet your host in the amazing Piazza Mattei, in the heart of the Jewish Ghetto of Rome.
 No worries about the name “Ghetto”, this is one of the safest and charming area of Rome, beloved by locals and full of history.

-The city’s 19th-century synagogue, named “The Temple” is located in the area as well as a number of Restaurants and shops selling Kosher, Jewish Roman and Roman food.
+The city’s 19th-century synagogue, named “The Temple” is located in the area as well as a number of restaurants and shops selling Kosher, Jewish Roman and Roman food.